 - A hair tie – because one is never on your wrist when you really need it.

 - Lucas Papaw Ointment – the best thing for chapped lips.
-You can pick one up in duty-free in most Australian airports or online here.
+You can pick one up in duty-free in most Australian airports buy them online here.

 - Fluffy socks – as soon as I get on a long haul flight I slip out of my shoes and into a pair of fluffy socks.
 I love Totes with a tread on the bottom as you can walk around in them on the flight.